A Keen Eye on Hand Tools: Tapping User-Centric Insights to Drive Design Innovation

 Human Impact

-In a product category that has only seen incremental design changes over the years, SF challenged traditional pruner design and incorporated elements that went beyond aesthetics but actually improved utility, allowing users to perform pruning tasks more quickly and with less effort.
+In a product category that has only seen incremental design changes over the years, Ames has been able to challenge traditional pruner design by incorporating elements that go beyond aesthetics and actually improve utility, allowing users to perform pruning tasks more quickly and with less effort.

 Business Impact